Date of Award

 Smarthome accessories are rapidly becoming more popular.
 Although many companies are making devices to take advantage of this market, most of the created smart devices are actually unintelligent.
 Currently, these smart home devices require meticulous, tedious configuration to get any sort of enhanced usability over their analog counterparts.
 We propose building a general model using machine learning and data science to automatically learn a user's smart accessory usage to predict their configuration.
 We have identified the requirements, collected data, recognized the risks, implemented the system, and have met the goals we set out to accomplish.

 Choulos, Alexander and Zhang, Tian, "Intelligent Coordination and Automation for Smart Home Accessories" (2017).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 81.